ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 Education
 ======
-* M.S. in Computer Science, Rice University, September 2022-June 2024
+* M.S. in Computer Science, Rice University, August 2022-Jan 2024
 * B.S. in Computer Science, Wuhan University, September 2018-June 2022

 Work Experience
 ======
 * **Android & Front-end Engineering Intern**, Sensetime, *September 2021-July 2022*
-  * Optimized face recognition interface of Vistor System for appointments, and reduce binocular face recognition time by 200% on Vistor Appiontment Machine
+  * Developed Mobile Meeting Room Appointment Platform, which is one of the most used enterprise applications both in the companies and its clients
+  * Built Elevator Visualization Application, and it connects information of elevators in the building and offers advice for users
-  * Developed license examing system of Pyramid SDK, used as the foundation of Central Control System and API for standard Android application in Sensetime
+  * Developed license examining system of Pyramid SDK, used as the foundation of Central Control System and API for standard Android application in Sensetime
-  * Built the core browsing functionality of Big Intelligent Screen with customed webview and worked closely with front-end team and product team on scope of future innovations
+  * Built the core browsing functionality of Big Intelligent Screen with custom webview and worked closely with front-end team and product team on scope of future innovations

 * **Computer Graphics Engineering Intern**, CBIM, *August 2021-September 2021*
-  * Develop water graphics (surface, body and waves) and water bank with Vulkan
+  * Developed water graphics (surface, body and waves) and water bank with Vulkan
   * Implemented water real-time information synchronization with front-end team

 * **Front-end Engineering Intern**, CBIM, *December 2020-January 2021*